FREE DOWNLOAD: A Patient's Guide To Healing With Ketamine

 Topics covered when studying psychobiology include neuroscience, genetics, and pharmacology.

-A lot of research looks at what we think as common everyday issues but wants to understand why it affects our brains.
+A lot of research looks at what we think as common everyday issues but wants to understand why they affect our brains.

 When you go into a school exam, why does stress become such a problem?
 Is it because of the pressure of having to do well in an important test, or is there some biological response that makes us feel overwhelmed?